Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 After that, we set off down through Mackinder’s Valley toward Old Moses Camp.

 The trail wound steadily downward, the jagged peaks fading behind us as we crossed endless moorland lined with giant lobelias and groundsels.
-The weather shifted dramatically on the way, from snow and sleet to bright sun and surprising warmth.
+The weather shifted dramatically along the way, from snow and sleet to bright sun and surprising warmth.
+By the time the sun started beating down, I was peeling off layers as fast as I’d put them on.

 Old Moses had wooden cabins with dorm-style bunk beds, a dining hall, and indoor toilets —downright luxurious after several days of camping.
 But we weren’t staying in the dorms.
 We pitched our tents outside, gratefully used the facilities, and finally treated ourselves to an ice-cold beer.
 It felt like a well-earned reward after one of the most challenging days of the Mount Kenya trek.

-I woke up at Old Moses Camp with swollen eyes and lips — probably a reaction to the wild swings in weather the day before.
-My lips felt like they were four times their normal size (in reality, they were probably just double), and my eyelids were so puffy that they were as if they were holding pockets of water.
+I woke up at Old Moses Camp with swollen eyes and lips—probably a reaction to the wild swings in weather the day before.
+My lips felt four times their normal size (realistically, maybe just double), and my eyelids were so puffy it looked like they were holding little pockets of water.
+I looked ridiculous.

-It was one of those times I was glad to have sunglasses and a hat with me — I felt, and probably looked, like a freak.
+It was one of those times I was grateful for sunglasses and a hat.

 After breakfast, we began the final descent, following a wide dirt road that wound through moorland and into bamboo and forest as the air grew warmer and damper.